AtsuTech/Engcard-ver2/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Engcard is web application service licensed under the Atsuhi Hitotsui.